Skip to main content

 • Biotechnology and Biochemical Engineering Laboratories

 The research labs for biotechnology and biochemical engineering are located throughout Cummings Hall, MacLean Engineering Sciences Center, and the Engineering and Computer Science Center (ECSC), under the supervision of Professors Margie Ackerman, Britt Goods, Karl Griswold, Jiwon Lee, Lee Lynd, and John Zhang.
-In addition, ECSC also houses space for shared facilities and equipment (Biotech Instructional Lab (E143), Media Prep (E146) , Analytic Lab (E137), and Environmental Rooms (E145 A-C).
+In addition, ECSC also houses space for shared facilities and equipment including the Biotech Teaching Lab (E143), Media Prep (E146), Analytic Lab (E137), and Environmental Rooms (E145 A-C).
+The Biotech Teaching Lab houses an oscillating disc rheometer, a dynamic mechanical analyzer, and facilities for mammalian cell culture including an incubator and a biosafety cabinet.
+A Revvity Quantum GX3 microCT scanner is available for use with proper training (located at DHMC and managed by the Dartmouth Cancer Center).

-Anyone seeking access to equipment, tools, chemicals or other supplies in any of the labs must receive authorization from Mary Kay Brown, Biotechnology Lab Manager, or from one of the professors who supervise the labs.
-All students and postdocs working in the labs must familiarize themselves with Essential Information on Laboratory Safety at Dartmouth College: Resource Guide, provided by Dartmouth’s Office of Environmental Health and Safety.
+Anyone seeking access to equipment, tools, chemicals or other supplies in these labs should contact Molly Carpenter, Engineering Lab Instructor, or from one of the professors who supervise the individual labs.
+Everyone working in these labs must familiarize themselves with Essential Information on Laboratory Safety at Dartmouth College: Resource Guide, provided by Dartmouth’s Office of Environmental Health and Safety.

 Our research involves the use of compressed, flammable, and poisonous gases, hypodermic needles and syringes, and chemical agents that are mutagenic, carcinogenic, explosive, and highly toxic as well as biological hazards including pathogenic organisms and infectious agents.
 Students must familiarize themselves with potential hazards and appropriate procedures of disposal of chemicals, needles, broken glass, and biohazardous wastes that they use in their research and demonstrate this familiarity by completing required safety training.
 No food or drink is permitted in lab refrigerators and eating and drinking in labs is prohibited.
-The labs are under card access restrictions and are locked 24/7.
-Students needing lab access will have to obtain this by communicating with the Biotech Lab Manager or a PI.
+The labs are under card access restrictions and are locked 24/ 7.
+Students needing lab access will have to obtain this by communicating with the Biotech Lab Manager or one of the PIs listed below.

 Ackerman Lab